Apollo013/AspNet_MVC5_Security_Claims/README.md

 ### Custom Claims Attribute using 'AuthorizationFilterAttribute'

 We have previously covered creating one [Here](https://github.com/Apollo013/AspNet_WebApi2_Security_JWTAuthentication/blob/master/WebApi2_Owin_OAuthAccessTokensAndClaims.AuthServer/Identity/Attributes/ClaimsAuthorizationAttribute.cs).
 This attribute only permits access if the user has the 'FTE' claim (Full Time Employee) with a value of 1.
 This attribute is applied at the 'Action' level [Here](https://github.com/Apollo013/AspNet_WebApi2_Security_JWTAuthentication/blob/master/WebApi2_Owin_OAuthAccessTokensAndClaims.Core/Controllers/OrdersController.cs).
-This was set using the claims factory mentioned above.
+This claim was set using the claims factory mentioned above.

 ---